tondeveloperr/CRUD-redux-toolkit/README.md

 This project depends on some dependencies, so the command **npm install** takes care of installing all of them

     npm install

+### `Install JSON-Server`

+This project uses JSON Server to provide a fake API.
+To install JSON Server globally, please run the following command:

+    npm install -g json-server

+After installing it, run JSON Server in your project with the following command:

+    json-server --watch data/db.json --port 5000

+Open [http://localhost:5000/products](http://localhost:5173/) to view it in the browser.

 ### `npm run dev`